 Commercial real estate niches

-It may seem strange to separate out residential real estate and commercial real estate properties.
+It may seem strange to separate residential real estate from commercial real estate properties.
 However, commercial real estate tends to be its own animal.
 If you're thinking of going the commercial property route, you can choose from the following niches:

 - Retail space.